Executive Practice Management™ Program for Dentists: EPM 4

 - To obtain the business (legal, financial, operational) skills needed to run a practice.

 - To obtain the leadership skills to be the best leader, manager and dentist to a team.

 - To learn the efficiencies needed to purchase and run multiple practices.

 - To acquire the knowledge needed to oversee numerous practices and manage associate dentists.

-- To know as much as possible and avoid being embezzled from (again).
+- To know as much as possible and avoid becoming a victim of embezzlement.

 - To use as a ‘second profession’ in the later part of a dentist’s career.

 - To have an alternative plan (and skills) ready when the physical challenges of dentistry prevent chairside work.